justbiped/step-bar/README.md

       intent.putExtras(it)
       startActivity(intent)

-  //Where 'it' is a bundle that concat all bundles of 'value' variable,
+  //Where 'it' is a bundle that concat all bundles of 'value' variable, returned by each step })
-  //returned by each step.
-You can se how to implement a fragment step,
-  //and how the 'value' works in the next session
-  })
 ```